J-Chaniotis/external-ip/README.md

 * **services:** `Array` of urls that return the ip in the html body, required if replace is set to true
 * **replace:** `Boolean` if true, replaces the internal array of services with the user defined, if false, extends it, default: `false`
 * **timeout:** Timeout per request in ms, default `1000`
-* **getIP:** `'sequential'` Makes a request to the first url in the list, if that fails sends to the next and so on. `'parallel'` Makes requests to all the sites in the list, on the first valid response all the pending requests are canceled. default: `'sequential'`
+* **getIP:** `'sequential'` Makes a request to the first url in the list, if that fails sends to the next and so on. `'parallel'` Makes requests to all the sites in the list, on the first valid response all the pending requests are canceled, default: `'sequential'`
 * **userAgent:** `String` Set a custom `User-Agent` header, default: `curl/`
+* **verbose:** `Boolean` Log additional information to the console, default: `false`

 Returns the configured getIP instance.